min yeshara feldman

 06.24 - present

-harvard laboratory for developmental studies
+harvard laboratory for developmental studies (thomas lab)

 undergraduate researcher